136 Creative Party Ideas

 18. Spiked strawberry milkshakes

-Garnish the glasses with a strawberry pressed onto the rim and throw some milkshake straws in there.
+Garnish the glasses with a strawberry pressed onto the rim and throw some milkshake straws in.

 Combine in a cocktail shaker with ice and shake well before straining into shot glasses.
 Top with cinnamon and serve.